 |

-Freshbooks payroll system is ideal for businesses looking for flexibility in choosing their payroll provider while keeping their financial management integrated within one platform.
+Ideal user: FreshBooks’ payroll software is ideal for businesses looking for flexibility in choosing their payroll provider while keeping their financial management integrated within one platform.

 Rippling is a payroll software that can run the entire payment process in minutes.
 Users can compare pay runs, track changes in gross pay and deductions, and approve with confidence.
 Custom pay types, such as bonuses and tips, can be set up on a recurring or one-time basis.

-As a unified system, Rippling syncs payroll with benefits, expenses, and time tracking.
+Rippling syncs payroll with benefits, expenses, and time tracking as a unified system.
 Approved hours, reimbursements, and deductions are updated in real time.
 It also integrates with accounting software like Xero, QuickBooks, and NetSuite.

 - Automated salary calculations, tax withholdings, and filings